 The Legislation Lowdown

 It’s no surprise: the rollout and execution of the No Surprises Act (NSA) have not gone without problems.
-Signed into law on December 27, 2020, this bipartisan and bicameral legislation that went into effect on January 1, 2022, which applies to all individual and group health plans, including self-insured plans, is designed to curb surprise medical billing, save patients money and reduce overall health insurance premiums.
+Signed into law on December 27, 2020, this bipartisan and bicameral legislation went into effect on January 1, 2022, and applies to all individual and group health plans, including self-insured plans, is designed to curb surprise medical billing, save patients money, and reduce overall health insurance premiums.

 How?
 By changing the reimbursement process for claims identified as surprise bills.
 In the case of reimbursement disputes, healthcare providers and payers have the right to access an independent dispute resolution (IDR) process.